flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ![](/images/tutorials/streamyardGoLive.png "")

-Before clicking on that button, nothing will be shown to speakers.
+Before clicking on that button, nothing will be shown to the attendees.
 If you don't click that button, the session will not start on Venueless.

 **At the end of the session, don't forget to *End Broadcast* to stop the streaming.**